Hattozo/HatBot/README.md

 Yes, I work on this bot when I have my freetime and when i'm not busy on something.

+You can also watch this repo anytime you want, so whenever something new is added to HatBot, you get notified for new commands, stuff, and such.

 ## NOTICE!

 **_If you are taking the source code for this bot, do note that you have to replace the "your_own_token" with your DISCORD BOT CILENT ID, or else your bot may not work._** **_This is ALSO coded with Python, so other coding languages may not work._**